kekse1/nproc.c/README.md

 environment variable to your needs.

 Unset this variable in your environment to see the original/real values again.
 If value is lower than 1, it'll fallback to the real ones.

-That's all we can do right here. :-)
+That's all.. :-)

 ### Implementation
 I choosed regular **ANSI C** as programming language.